Habitat for Humanity Canada

 About Habitat for Humanity Canada:

 Habitat for Humanity Canada is a 3-star charity with fair demonstrated impact.
-It has above-average results reporting and overhead spending within Ci's reasonable range.
+It has an A Results Reporting grade, which is above average.
+For every dollar donated to the charity, 75 cents are available to go to the cause, which is within Ci's reasonable range.

-Founded in 1986, Habitat for Humanity Canada (Habitat Canada) helps low-income families access affordable housing across Canada as well as in developing countries.
+Founded in 1986, Habitat for Humanity Canada (Habitat Canada or HFHC) helps low-income families access affordable housing across Canada.
 It is a member of Habitat for Humanity International and shares its global vision statement: a world where everyone has a decent place to live.
-With 1.7 million Canadian families unable to afford decent housing, Habitat Canada promotes affordable homeownership to break the poverty cycle.
-It oversees 49 Habitat affiliates across Canada.
-Its headquarters are in Toronto.
+Habitat Canada collects fees from its 46 affiliates and grants money to its affiliates to build homes in their local areas.

 My anchor